-The presentation of mancial statements in conformity with IFKS requires the preparation of estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and their reported amounts of revenues and expenses during the reporting period.
+The presentation of financial statements in conformity with IFRS requires the preparation of estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and their reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates and future changes in the economic conditions, business strategies, regulatory requirements, accounting rules or/and other factors could subsequently result in a change in estimates that could have a material impact on the reported financial position and results of operations.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.

-The following are the critical judgments that the directors have made in the process of applying the Group's accounting policies and that have the most significant effect on the amounts recognized in
+The following are the critical judgments that the directors have made in the process of applying the Group's accounting policies and that have the most significant effect on the amounts recognized in financial statements.